 - An adaptive trial aims to more quickly identify drugs or devices that have a therapeutic effect and to zero in on patient populations for whom the drug is appropriate.

-- Adaptive design can reduce the number of patients in a trial and the number of trials overall.
+- This trial design can reduce the number of patients in a trial and the number of clinical trials overall.

 - Adaptive design is particularly useful for adequately controlled clinical safety and efficacy trials.

-- Adaptive design can also be quite beneficial in early-phase studies and exploratory trials, as well as later trials, conducted to satisfy post-marketing commitments.
+- Adaptive design can also be quite beneficial in early-phase studies, exploratory trials, and also in later trials to satisfy post-marketing commitments.

 - FDA considers adaptive guidelines and provides guidance documents on